Skip to main content

 • Procedures: skin testing, pulmonary function testing, exhaled nitric oxide, inhalers and devices used in the management of asthma and allergy (including injectable epinephrine).

-Responsible Faculty: Aarti Pandya, MD (appandya@cmh.edu)
+Elective rotation director: Aarti Pandya, MD (appandya@cmh.edu)

-Administrative Support: Myranda Gilmore (mlgilmore@cmh.edu)
+Administrative support: Myranda Gilmore (mlgilmore@cmh.edu)

-General Contact person : Holly Frey, Medical Student Coordinator (hlfrey@cmh.edu)
+General information contact: Holly Frey, (hlfrey@cmh.edu)

-Site Location: 3101 Broadway Blvd.
+Site location: 3101 Broadway Blvd.
 Kansas City, MO 64111

 Format: Primarily an ambulatory rotation in the Allergy, Asthma and Immunology Clinic with occasional in-patient consults.